-It couples state-of-the art weather forecasts with an hydrological model.
+Coupling state-of-the art weather forecasts with hydrological modelling.
 Find out more!

 Prototype for social media analysis for flood events